keptn/keptn.github.io/content/docs/0.7.x/operate/upgrade/index.md

 **Note:** If you have manually modified your Keptn deployment, e.g., you deleted the Kubernetes Secret `bridge-credentials` for disabling basic auth, the `keptn upgrade` command will not detect the modification.
 Please re-apply your modification after performing the upgrade.

 ## Upgrade from Keptn 0.6.2 to 0.7

+1. Before starting the update, we strongly advise to create a backup of your Keptn projects.
+To do so, please follow the instructions in the [backup guide](../../../0.6.0/installation/backup_and_restore)

 1. To download and install the Keptn CLI for version 0.7.0, please refer to the [Install Keptn CLI](../install/#install-keptn-cli) section.